Double (rugby league): 1912–13

 Huddersfield Giants won their first of two doubles in 1913, finishing top of the league on points difference with Wigan Warriors and then went on to defeat them in the Championship Final 29–2.
 They completed their double by beating Warrington Wolves 9–5 in the Challenge Cup.

 1914–15

 Huddersfield went on to win their second double by beating Leeds in the Championship Final 35–2 and won the Challenge Cup beating St. Helens 37–3.

 Hull KR

 2025

 Hull KR won their first double in 2025, defeating Warrington Wolves 8–6 in the 2025 Challenge Cup final, and beating Wigan Warriors 24–6 in the 2025 Super League Grand Final.

 Hunslet

 1907–08

-In Hunslet's most famous season where they won All Four Cups they also achieved the double beating Oldham 12–7 in the Championship Final and Beating Hull F.C.
+Hunslet won All Four Cups and achieved the double beating Oldham 12–7 in the Championship Final and Beating Hull F.C.
 14–0 In the Challenge Cup, which was their first cup final.